icpdevs/icpdevs.github.io/_posts/2025-04-12-Developers-Community-2025-Team-Formation.md

 description: This post aims to serve as a guide/archive for future students interested in continuing the community.
 ---

 > When sending mass emails, keep receivers' addresses in BCC and always CC studentservices, respected CEO and community supervisor.
-But sometimes, for example, when sending selection emails, its better to disclose receivers as it is only for a closed group and everyone can see thier friends in the list which encourages them a bit.
+But sometimes, for example, when sending selection emails, its better to disclose receivers as it is only for a closed group and everyone can see their friends in the list which encourages them a bit.
 Strictly use BCC on rejection and other negative mails.
 {: .prompt-info }

 ## Registration Open E-mail